Enabling young people to thrive

 - good quality careers advice - starting at the end of primary school and continuing at regular intervals through secondary school

-- opportunity bank - to promote meaningful local opportunities to support young people access crucial experience to support them access work and further education
+- opportunity bank - to promote meaningful local opportunities to support young people's access to crucial experience, work and further education

-- community mentors - tapping into the boroughs strong social capital by building a programme for a diverse of community mentors to support young people in thinking through their future options
+- community mentors - tapping into the boroughs strong social capital by building a diverse programme of community mentors to support young people in thinking through their future options

 - gold standard apprenticeship scheme - to tackle misconceptions and increase local uptake of apprenticeships